Aryaan3123/sandwich_shop/README.md

 #### Repository Pattern
 - **OrderRepository**: Manages quantity state and business rules
+- **PricingRepository**: Handles all price calculations and constants
 - **Separation of Concerns**: UI components stay focused on presentation
 - **Testability**: Business logic can be tested independently